virtual-world-framework/vwf/public/web/docs/pitfalls.md

 ## Be aware of asynchronicity

 When programming in the [view](architecture.html), calls to get/set [model](architecture.html) properties and call [model](architecture.html) methods do not execute immediately (the are sent to the [reflector](architecture.html) and queued in proper time order).
 Therefore, you must wait until the [model](architecture.html) throws the appropriate event to indicate that your operation is complete.
 For more information on accessing the [model](architecture.html) from the [view](architecture.html), read the [*Create a 2D Interface*](2d-interface.html) cookbook recipe.

+## Be careful assigning named functions to event handlers

+If you assign something like:

+	node1.event = node2.method;

+VWF will try to call *method* from node1, not node2.
+Instead, set the event handler like so:

+	node1.event = function() {
+	  node2.method();
+	}